 Bill Hannabass – Oak Hill City Manager

-David Bernier – WVU Tech Assistant Teaching Professor: Adventure Recreation Management
+David Bernier – WVU Institute of Technolgy Assistant Teaching Professor: Adventure Recreation Management

 In cooperation with staff, board members, partners, volunteers, and participants, Active Southern West Virginia has increased access to physical activity and living a healthy lifestyle in West Virginia.
 Read our Success Stories here.